Electronic trading platform: Historic development

-Financial transactions were handled manually by brokers or directly by counterparties until the 1970s.
-From then, electronic trading platforms were introduced.
-These platforms and trading venues included electronic communication networks, alternative trading systems and "dark pools".
+Financial transactions were handled manually by brokers or counterparties until the 1970s, when electronic trading platforms were introduced.
+Early venues included electronic communication networks, alternative trading systems and dark pools.
+A Bank for International Settlements survey documented how these venues reshaped market liquidity, transparency and structure.

-The first electronic trading platforms were typically associated with stock exchanges and allowed brokers to place orders remotely using private dedicated networks and dumb terminals.
-Early systems would not always provide live streaming prices and instead allowed brokers or clients to place an order which would be confirmed some time later; these were known as "request for quote" systems.
+The first platforms were associated with stock exchanges and let brokers place orders remotely over dedicated networks and dumb terminals.
+Early systems often confirmed orders some time after they were placed rather than streaming live prices, and were known as "request for quote" systems.

-In 1971, Nasdaq was created by the National Association of Securities Dealers and operated entirely electronically on a computer network.
-Nasdaq was opened on 8 February 1971.
-It rapidly gained popularity and by 1992, it accounted for 42% of trade volume in the US.
+Nasdaq was created in 1971 by the National Association of Securities Dealers and operated entirely electronically, opening on 8 February 1971.
+By 1992 it accounted for 42% of US trade volume.

-With the advent of electronic financial markets, electronic trading platforms were also soon launched.
-In 1992, Globex became the first electronic trading platform to reach the market.
-E-Trade, a company that started as an online brokerage service, soon also launched its own platform aimed at the consumer.
-These platforms rapidly gained popularity with E-Trade's growth rate at 9% per month in 1999.
-In the late 2000s, with the emergence of digital tools, a new generation of investment companies started to appear, which began to offer services to assist non-professional investors in trading.
-In 2007, a multi-asset investment company, eToro, was founded, focusing on copy trading, social trading, and other types of trading services.
-In 2017, the bitcoin exchange Binance was founded.
+In 1992, Globex became the first electronic trading platform to reach the market, launched by the Chicago Mercantile Exchange on Reuters technology.
+E-Trade soon launched a consumer-oriented platform, growing at 9% per month in 1999.
+In the late 2000s a new generation of firms began serving non-professional investors. eToro, founded in 2007, offered copy trading and social trading, and the cryptocurrency exchange Binance was founded in 2017.